Mindfulness Courses for Pain & Physical Health Conditions

 - Sense of feeling supported

-Mindfulness can be practised at home, enabling you to feel in charge of your own health and wellbeing.
-Gradually, over time, you can feel more in control of the choices you make.
-Through mindfulness practice, you can learn to tap into your inner resources and wisdom and discover how to live well, even with a painful or long-term health condition.
+Mindfulness can be practised at home, enabling you to feel more in charge of the choices you make regarding your health and wellbeing.
+Gradually, over time you can discover how to live well, even with a painful or long-term health condition.

 Home Practice/ Mindfulness in Daily Life